-- 1. If circumstances change, or new information is identified, I am/we are required under the Corporations Act 2001/Bankruptcy Act 1966 and APES 330 Insolvency Services to update this Declaration and provide a copy to creditors with my/our next communication as well as table a copy of any replacement declaration at the next meeting of the insolvent entity's creditors.
-For creditors' voluntary liquidations and voluntary administrations, this document and any updated versions of this document are required to be lodged with ASIC. - 2.
-Any relationships, indemnities or up-front payments disclosed in the DIRRI must not be such that the insolvency practitioner(s) is/are no longer independent.
-The purpose of components B and C of the DIRRI is to disclose relationships that, while they do not result in the practitioner(s) having a conflict of interest or duty, ensure that creditors are aware of those relationships and understand why the practitioner(s) nevertheless remains independent.
+- If circumstances change, or new information is identified, I am/we are required under the Corporations Act 2001/Bankruptcy Act 1966 and APES 330 Insolvency Services to update this Declaration and provide a copy to creditors with my/our next communication as well as table a copy of any replacement declaration at the next meeting of the insolvent's creditors.
+For Creditors' Voluntary Liquidations and voluntary administrations, this document and any updated versions of this document are required to be lodged with ASIC. - 2.
+Any relationships, indemnities or up-front payments disclosed in the DIRRI must not be such that the Member in Public Practice is no longer Independent.
+The purpose of components B and C of the DIRRI is to disclose relationships that, while they do not result in the Member having a conflict of interest or duty, ensure that creditors are aware of those relationships and understand why the Member nevertheless remains Independent.